At Glenfern mansion, St Kilda East, October 2019.

 Please get in touch by filling out the form at the bottom of this page, or email mykaela dot saunders at gmail dot com.

+° Amplifying Aboriginal voices is one good way to uplift our wisdom.
+The best way to do this is to prioritise place-based experience over pan-Indigenous perspectives.
 For event organisers and media, this means connecting with community people: seek out local Aboriginal spokespeople rather than blow-ins, build respectful relationships with them, and make sure their wisdom is accessible.

 - First, consider whether you are looking for any Aboriginal voice, or my voice in particular.

 I encourage all event organisers and media to commit to this process when seeking out Aboriginal voices.

-© Mykaela Saunders, 2020
+© Mykaela Saunders, 2021